Monitoring a Cluster with Galera Manager

 Default Charts & Metrics

-After first having created a cluster and added nodes, you’ll see a dashboard containing charts for tracking some metrics.
+After first having created a cluster and added nodes, you will see a dashboard containing charts for tracking some metrics.
 Below in Figure 1 is a screenshot of how a cluster with three nodes would look at the start.
 However, these charts and monitored metrics are just a few that are loaded by default.
 You can add and remove any charts, monitor any database or cluster metrics you want.

 Monitoring Data Loading